thebuilder/react-intersection-observer/README.md

 ## Universal rendering
 The IntersectionObserver polyfill requires `window` and `document`, and will crash if you try to import it outside the browser.
-To allow the Observer to be rendered universally, it sets `global.window` and `global.document` to empty objects if they are not defined.
+To allow the Observer to be rendered universally, it only loads the IntersectionObserver polyfill if `window` exists.

-Ideally you would **noop** the IntersectionObserver when rendering outside the browser, but to make integration easier i've included the hack in the module.

-It could potentially conflict with other modules that checks for the existence of `window` and `document`.
-You can always require `lib/Observer.js` directly, to skip the window check. `lib/Observer.js` is also set as the `"browser"` field.